Chart Color Schemes

 Helensvale's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

 Helensvale's health metrics are close to national benchmarks.
-The level of common health conditions among its general population is somewhat typical, but higher than the national average among older cohorts.
+Common health conditions among its general population are somewhat typical but higher than the national average among older cohorts.

-Private health cover rate in Helensvale is very high at approximately 57% of the total population (~12,036 people), compared to 52.3% across the rest of Queensland.
-The most common medical conditions are arthritis and mental health issues, impacting 8.1 and 7.5% of residents respectively.
+Approximately 57% (~12,037 people) of Helensvale residents have private health cover, compared to 53.3% across the rest of Queensland.
+The most common medical conditions in Helensvale are arthritis and mental health issues, affecting 8.1 and 7.5% of residents respectively.
 69.7% of residents declare themselves completely clear of medical ailments, compared to 71.6% across the rest of Queensland.
-Helensvale has 16.2% of residents aged 65 and over (3,400 people), which is higher than the 12.0% in the rest of Queensland.
+As of 2021, 16.2% (3,401 people) of Helensvale's residents are aged 65 and over, higher than the 12.0% in the rest of Queensland.
 Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health